Maths ♦ Physics ♦ Chemistry

 A journey of a thousand miles begins with one small step

-My approach to tutoring is based on the principle of instilling deep and lasting understanding rather than a "quick fix".
+Alan's approach to tutoring is based on the principle of instilling deep and lasting understanding rather than a "quick fix".
 Accordingly, in order to make a significant difference, weekly sessions are recommended for at least a school term.

-I tutor in my own homestead in Burbank (Brisbane South - Link to Google Maps).
+Tutoring is at Alan's homestead in Burbank (Brisbane South - Link to Google Maps).
 The change of scene can help students to focus better and achieve a better educational outcome.

-My acreage home provides a pleasant and friendly "country" environment that inspires students to think "outside the box".
+His acreage home provides a pleasant and friendly "country" environment that inspires students to think "outside the box".

 Parents are welcome to stay for the duration of the tutorial session in a comfortable reading/relaxing area.
 WiFi access is provided.
 There are also nearby bush walks, or a walk through our own paddocks and forest.
 Coffee or tea for Mum or Dad, and/or the student, is always available.